Protect Yourself from These Top Identity Theft Threats

 Identity theft—the misuse of another person’s personal information to commit a fraudulent act—is an expensive proposition.
 Losses from financial ID theft alone can be as high as $54 billion annually.
 People who’ve experienced it report that it’s similar to experiencing violent crime, reports Steven Toporoff, an attorney with the Division of Privacy and Identity Protection at the Federal Trade Commission.
 “It can be devastating,” he says.

 It can also be never ending.
 In 1992, a thief acquired a fake driver’s license in Tom Widman’s name.
 Every time the crook got in trouble, he would pull out his fake driver’s license and rack up another misdemeanor in Widman’s name.
 “I had to go to court to defend myself against 3 different charges,” he says.
 Fifteen years later, the police showed up again, this time with a warrant for Widman’s arrest for methamphetamine distribution.
 The same person had used the same information to create another fake ID.
 “The stolen information was still out there.
-It didn’t expire,” says Widman, now president and CEO of Identity Fraud, Inc., one of the original creators of identity protection products dating back to 1997.
+It didn’t expire,” says Widman, now president and CEO of Identity Fraud, Inc., one of the original creators of identity protection products.

-> Here are the top ID theft threats and how to help protect yourself and your wallet.
+Here are the top ID theft threats and how to help protect yourself and your wallet.

 Existing account fraud: Someone gets a hold of your credit card or bank account information and makes fraudulent charges.